Africa Leadership Accelerator FAQs

 No, you will receive online access to all necessary materials to prepare for each session.

 We understand that fellows occasionally have unavoidable conflicts with training sessions.
 However, attendance at all workshops and retreats is mandatory.
 A detailed program calendar is shared before the fellowship starts.
 We have seen time and again how integral attendance is to the learning experience of fellows and the cohort as a whole.
-That said, in some cases, we can work with you to make up select missed workshops given advance notice.
+That said, in some cases, we can work with you to make up for missed workshops given advance notice.

 On average, you can expect to spend 1-2 hours preparing for the monthly training, primarily reading articles and completing prep work that will be incorporated into workshops, and shared in advance of workshops.
 You will also have one 1 hour self-scheduled virtual gathering in a small group of co-fellows monthly.
 In addition, fellows will engage in 3-5 hours of async coaching, mentorship, and professional development throughout the month.